christianhoward/python-database-processor/README.md

 - Chevrolet Spark
 - Ford Fusion
 - Fprd Escape (this typo was part of the dataset)
-- Hundai Accent
+- Hundai Accent (this typo was part of the dataset)
-- Hundai Sonata
+- Hundai Sonata (this typo was part of the dataset)
 - Kia Forte
 - Nissan Versa
 - Toyota Corolla